mikrosk/mikrosk.github.io/sparrow/index.md

 The Falcon project (designed by John D. Horton Jr. in Dallas, Texas) started its development also early on in 1991 as the successor of the TT.
 It was supposed to have full 32-bit data bus, 8- and 24-bit packed  pixel ("chunky") graphics, up to 32 MB TT (Fast) RAM, multi-slot VME bus, video and DMA I/O expansion slots, 68030+68882 and 68040 CPU support.
 In 1992, perhaps following post-Sparrow Falcon030 development, it got the DSP, 16-bit sound DMA and DSP connector and even got rid of the Microwire.

 In this [magazine](91_falcon1.jpg) [excerpt](91_falcon2.jpg) dated Jul'91 one can clearly recognise the TT/VME-based Falcon which had been in the works.
+It was expected to have a developer prototype by the end of 1991 and ship in mid-1992.

 So what became of this Falcon?
 The last available specifification confirms that by Aug'92 the second prototype had been finished - around the same time when the Falcon030 was released at Atari Messe!
-We can only speculate why Atari didn't show at least a prototype of the Falcon040 there...
+We can only speculate why Atari didn't show at least a prototype of the Falcon there...

 #### The Microbox